In

 1969 Corvette ZL1 Roadster.

-there was one even more expensive option, the RPO ZL1, sometimes described as “an all aluminium L88” but actually with
+Uniquely in 1969, there was one option more expensive than the L88, the RPO ZL1, sometimes described as “an all aluminium L88” but actually with

 were examples of normal product development.